 Hear a faculty member talk about teaching online

 Individuals seeking admission to one of our online program should be self-disciplined, organized, and able to work independently.
 Applicants should be comfortable working with a computer, have a computer equipped with speakers, have a headset with a microphone, have high speed internet access, and have experience or a willingness to learn how to use online course delivery and web conferencing software.

 The Political Science Department Faculty have a strong background in the study of American national and state politics, politics and law, political philosophy, comparative and international politics, and political behavior.
 Individual faculty have special competencies in such topics as public opinion, elections and election reform, voting behavior, legislative politics, state politics and policy, human rights, women’s rights, sexuality and politics, globalization, critical theory, international political economy, and American foreign policy.
-Some individual faculty members are also active in the UIS Institute for Legal, Legislative, and Policy Studies and participate in several internship programs sponsored by UIS.
+In addition to being excellent scholars in the field, our faculty are also experienced teachers who ensure their online students have the same dynamic learning environment as their on-campus peers.
 For more information on the Political Science Department Faculty, please click here.

 Testimonials from UIS Online Graduates